Adityasahni04/URL-Shortener/README.md

 # URL-Shortener

-This project is a full-stack application designed to convert long URLs into short, easily shareable links.
+In this project  a full-stack application is designed to convert long URLs into short, easily shareable links.
 Users can input a long URL and receive a shortened version that redirects to the original site.

 ## Features